Kim Sung-bae (tennis)

 Kim Sung-bae (born 10 October 1948) is a South Korean former professional tennis player.

-A member of the South Korea Davis Cup team in the 1970s, Kim featured in a total of six ties and secured his most famous win over Japan's Jun Kamiwazumi.
+As a member of the South Korea Davis Cup team in the 1970s, Kim participated in six ties and achieved his most notable victory against Japan's Jun Kamiwazumi.
 He was the Korean national champion in 1971 and 1973.
 His career included main draw appearances at both the French Open and Wimbledon.

 Kim became South Korea's national coach in the 1980s and has also worked as a television commentator.